-At 31 December 2016 At 31 December 2015
+At 31 December 2017 At 31 December 2016

 Joint ventures:

-OAO Yamal LNG 126,688 38,798
+OAO Yamal LNG 126,377 126,688

-OOO Yamal Development 55,228 43,551
+OOO Yamal Development 73,873 55,228

-ZAO Nortgas 51,222 50,298
+ZAO Nortgas 50,519 51,222

-Artic Russia B.V.
-24,449 22,078
+OOO SeverEnergia (through Artic Russia B.V. at 31 December 2016) 27,666 24,449

+OOO Cryogas-Vysotsk 3,841 -

-ZAO Terneftegas 2,063 -
+ZAO Terneftegas 3,050 2,063

-Total investments in joint ventures 259,650 154,725
+Total investments in joint ventures 285,326 259,650

-The Group considers that Yamal LNG, Yamal Development, Nortgas, Artic Russia and Terneftegas constitute jointly controlled entities on the basis of the existing contractual arrangements.
-The Charters and Shareholders' agreements of these entities stipulate that strategic and/or key decisions of a financial, operating and capital nature require effectively the unanimous approval by all shareholders or by a group of shareholders.
+The Group considers that Yamal LNG, Yamal Development, Nortgas, SeverEnergia, Artic Russia, Cryogas-Vysotsk and Terneftegas constitute jointly controlled entities on the basis of the existing contractual arrangements.
+The Charters and Shareholders' agreements of these entities stipulate that strategic and/or key decisions of a financial, operating and capital nature require effectively the unanimous approval by all participants or by a group of participants.
 The Group accounts for its shares in joint ventures under the equity method.

 OAO Yamal LNG.
 The Group holds a 50.1 percent ownership in Yamal LNG, along with TOTAL S.A.
 (20 percent), China National Petroleum Corporation ("CNPC", 20 percent) and Silk Road Fund Co.
 Ltd. (9.9 percent).
-At 31 December 2015, the Group held a 60 percent ownership in the joint venture, including a 9.9 percent share classified as an asset held for sale, which was sold to Silk Road Fund Co.
-Ltd. in March 2016 (see Note 5).
-The joint venture is responsible for implementing the Yamal LNG project including the construction of production facilities for natural gas, gas condensate and liquefied natural gas ("LNG") based on the resources of the South-Tambeyskoye field, located on the Yamal peninsula in the YNAO.
+The joint venture is responsible for implementing the Yamal LNG project including the construction of production facilities for natural gas, gas condensate and liquefied natural gas based on the resources of the South-Tambeyskoye field, located on the Yamal peninsula in the YNAO.
 Yamal LNG is the holder of the LNG export license.
+In December 2017, Yamal LNG started production on the first train of the LNG Plant and commenced LNG deliveries to international markets.